The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Vendor Analysis

 \subsection{Vendor Intelligence Overlap}

 This section studies a complementary aspect to the findings about vendor specialization reported in \S\ref{section:vendor:specialization}, namely the degree of intelligence redundancy across them.

-If two vendors provide extensive intelligence on a specific actor but their sources exhibit high overlap, the marginal utility of integrating both sources may be negligible.
+If two vendors provide extensive intelligence on a threat actor but their sources exhibit high overlap, the marginal utility of integrating both sources may be negligible.
 Conversely, a vendor with a smaller footprint that offers unique, non-overlapping insights becomes a valuable asset for achieving broader coverage.
-To study intelligence overlap, we define intelligence data points through four strategic dimensions: geographies, sectors, motivations, and TTPs.
+To study intelligence overlap, we consider data points through four strategic dimensions: geographies, sectors, motivations, and TTPs.
 In a separate analysis, we add a fifth dimension, IoCs, to study vendor overlap when including tactical artifacts.

-Figure~\ref{fig:heatmap_Jaccard_average} illustrates the intersection of intelligence data points among the top 30 vendors in \subsetname through the average Jaccard index for shared threat actors.
-The results reveal a heterogeneous landscape where most vendor pairs exhibit relatively low overlap in absolute terms.
-This suggests that even dominant players maintain distinct observational vantage points.
-Vendors such as $V_{18}$ (30.6\%), $V_{14}$ (36.7\%) and $V_{7}$ (32.7\%) show the highest overlap with the rest of the top 30.
-Interestingly, these three vendors also show the highest overlap among every vendor (all of them, not just the top 30), but the overlap is much lower on average: 13.6\%, 14.1\% and 14.4\%, respectively.
-This finding is not particular to these three vendors: the average overlap among vendors in the top 30 is 23.4\%, while the average overlap between vendors in \subsetname{} is 1.3\%.